Troop 619 Bylaws

 ARTICLE 10 – UNIFORMING

 - Section 1: The uniform is an important part of the Scouting program and through this uniform, we demonstrate the unity, principles, values and goals of our organization.
-All Boy Scouts and registered leaders will be required to wear the Class “A” uniform to all Scout meetings, outings and activities unless advised otherwise by the person in charge of the activity.
-Alternative Class “B” uniform shirt is available for purchase and is to be worn when designated, including camping, athletic Troop activities where the Class “A” uniform will impede participation or additional activities as deemed appropriate.
+All Scouts and registered leaders will be required to wear the Class “A” uniform to all Scout meetings, outings and activities unless advised otherwise by the person in charge of the activity.
+Alternative Class “B” uniform shirts are available for purchase and is to be worn when designated, including camping, athletic Troop activities where the Class “A” uniform will impede participation or additional activities as deemed appropriate.
+Additional uniform guidelines and patch placement are described in the Guide to Awards and Insignia.

-- Section 2: The Class “A” uniform parts required by Troop 619 are:
+- Section 2: The Class “A” uniform parts required by the Troops are:

 - An official uniform shirt with all appropriate and properly placed insignia